sparkspay/bitcore-node-sparks/README.md

 This will create a directory with configuration files for your node and install the necessary dependencies.

-Please note that [sparks Core](https://github.com/sparkspay/sparks/tree/master) needs to be installed first.
+Please note that [Sparks Core](https://github.com/sparkspay/sparks/tree/master) needs to be installed first.

 For more information about (and developing) services, please see the [Service Documentation](docs/services.md).